Act I · The Grove

 Astarion looks around.

 We're in a verdant marshland, beaming sunlight filtering through green leaves.
-The path is lined with blossoms of many colors, and we hear the calming titter of frogs on the banks of the water.
-A dragonfly lands on Astarion's sleeve.
+The path is lined with blossoms of many colors, and we hear soothing frog songs on the banks of the water.
+A butterfly lands on Astarion's sleeve.

-He immediately gasps and flicks his arm, causing it to take flight.
+He gasps and flicks his arm.
+It flutters away.
 "Gods!
 That damned thing better not have been cursed!"

 He hugs his arms and hunches, guarded, head on a swivel.
 I slide my cloak off and try to place it on him, but he sticks out his arm blocking me.
 "Please!
 I appreciate what you're trying to do, but that thing reeks to high heavens.
 It has for a while.
 Are you in the habit of keeping rotting meat in your pockets?
 How have you not noticed?
 Or do you like it...?"
 Astarion eyes me and gags slightly.

 I put my cloak back on and suddenly remember...
 Nettie's meat.
-"Fuck!"
-I pull it out and throw it as far across the river as I can.
+"Fuck!
+Why in the hells didn't you tell me sooner?!"
+I pull it out and pitch it as far across the river as I can.
 The scent seems to trail it as it flies through the air.

 Shovel runs from the tall grass to the bank, arms outstretched.
 "Aaawww...
 Shovel could've eaten that!"
 She stares forlorn across the water.